computational-psychology/stimupy/manuscript/paper.md

 This makes it easier to explore parameters and to create novel stimuli.

-OCTA is also a Python package to generate stimuli, specifically grids of multiple elements that can be show regularity and variety along various stimulus dimensions.
+OCTA is also a Python package to generate stimuli, specifically grids of multiple elements that show regularity and variety along various stimulus dimensions.
 These stimuli are of particular use to studies on Gestalt vision, aesthetics and complexity.